rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 IMA tightly controls the health sector.
 A substantial number of students go out of India to get MBBS degrees.
 About 20K students were enrolled in Ukrainian universities before the Russia-Ukrain war broke.
 Russian universities enroll about 10k students.
 Also, about 5k students are admitted to Chinese universities.
-Indian students go to countries like the Philippines, Kyrgyzstan, Kazakhstan, and Germany.
+Indian students also go to countries like the Philippines, Kyrgyzstan, Kazakhstan, and Germany for MBBS degrees.
 Only 41k seats are available in private medical colleges in India.
 The fees are unaffordable for a student who seeks a seat in any private medical school.
 The influential doctors have cartels and exercise control through IMA.
 It may look like a sweeping statement.
 But until recently, things have been really bad.
 It showed up in the management of the COVID-19 pandemic.
 People died due to the unavailability of ventilators and oxygen supplies.
 Unscrupulous politicians announced the reservation of beds for the high court and supreme court judges to ward off judicial strictures against governance.

 In the education sector, I came across a case where a teacher was simultaneously on the payrolls of three colleges.
 I am not sure what happened to the person.
 Fly-by-night engineering colleges actively espouse guest lecturers as a cost-cutting measure.
 A person equipped